 But since you asked, typically, you can expect to lose around ten the first week, followed by a steady loss of 2-3 pounds per week moving forward.

-It took about a year for me to lose the majority of the weight.
+It took about a year to lose the first 75 pounds.

 I found that once I gained momentum, it became easier to make healthier choices.